sergei-mironov/litrepl/README.md

   documents](./doc/formatting.md#markdown)

 By default, Litrepl assumes Markdown formatting.
 Use the `--filetype=tex` option to change the format to LaTeX.
-The Vim plugin automatically handles this based on the `filetype` variable.
-Here is how the earlier example would appear in
-LaTeX:

 ~~~~ tex
 \begin{python}